 I’m so glad you asked.
 Yours is a question all wives can relate to in many seasons of marriage.

-Like you, my daughter had her first baby in November two years ago.
+Like you, my daughter, Laura, had her first baby in November two years ago.
 Her experience was difficult … over 24 long hours of labor ending in a C-section, then struggling to nurse.
 Then, two weeks later she caught a bad virus which affected her milk supply.
 And on it went for many months.

 All the change, she felt, was hers to bear.
 She was exhausted from little sleep, which makes every decision, every relationship immensely more difficult.
 “Fatigue makes cowards of us all,” said Winston Churchill, meaning lack of sleep depletes us not just physically but emotionally and spiritually.
 Perpetual fatigue means we don’t think clearly or make good faith decisions.